What is Hard Water?

 - 200 and above, very hard

-It’s easy to jump to the conclusion that it would taste different, but thats not necessarily the case.
-If you can taste a metallic taste that is a given that the water is hard.
-There are other symptoms that you can keep an eye out on to see if you have hardness or not:
+It’s easy to jump to the conclusion that hard water would just taste different, but that’s not necessarily the case.
+A metallic taste is a strong indicator of hard water, but there are other symptoms that you can keep an eye out for when evaluating hardness:

 - stains on bathtubs or toilets that keep reappearing after cleaning

 - soap scum or residue that is hard to wipe away

 - difficulty effectively washing clothes or dishes